ray-project/ray/doc/source/raysgd/v2/user_guide.rst

             results = model(x)
         return results

-We can simply construct the trainer function:
+We can simply construct the trainer function and specify the backend we want (torch, tensorflow, or horovod) and the number of workers to use for training:

 .. code-block:: python